 One group of demons will certainly not accompany him: those confined in the Tartarus section of Sheol or Hades since before the Flood.
 They will be escorted directly from Tartarus to the Lake of Fire (Genesis 6:1-4; 2 Peter 2:4; Jude 1:6).
 But what about all the other demons, the ones confined to Babylon and Edom for the duration of the Kingdom (Babylon: Isaiah 13:21-22; Revelation 18:2.
 Edom: Isaiah 34:13-15)?
 Though Scripture says that Satan will be released after the Millennium, it does not say that his demons will be released or that they will accompany him in his rebellion.
-The next place that fallen angels appear in Scripture is at the Great White Throne (1 Corinthians 6:30) subsequent to the rebellion.
+The next place chronologically that fallen angels appear in Scripture is at the time of their eternal judgment, which will likely take place subsequent to the rebellion when Satan will be cast into the Lake of Fire, between the Millennium and Great White Throne Judgment (Matthew 25:41, 1 Corinthians 6:3, 2 Peter 2:4, Revelation 20:10-11).
 In light of these things, we cannot say that demons will accompany Satan in his rebellion.
 The Bible simply does not say one way or the other.

 Revelation 20: 7.
 When the thousand years are completed, Satan will be released from his prison, 8. and will come out to deceive the nations [or Gentiles] (4) which are in the four corners of the earth, Gog and Magog, to gather them together for the war.